In Ohio's GOP Senate race, there are Trump wannabees — but no Trump endorsement

 At times the desire to be one of those "fighters" like Trump has led to some tense — if awkward — moments.

-At the Columbus debate, Mandel started attacking Gibbons right from the start, accusing him of buying up Ohio companies and shipping jobs to China.
+At the debate outside Columbus, Mandel started attacking Gibbons right from the start, accusing him of buying up Ohio companies and shipping jobs to China.
 Gibbons responded that such claims are a lie.

 But as the debate continued, Mandel kept returning to the topic, before Gibbons had had enough.